apetri/IG_Pipeline/README.md

 **Important**

 In this part, you should build Inspector_Gadget __without__ the openMP flags!
 The behaviour is not tested yet with openMP on!!
 Go to the Inspector_Gadget directory for further instructions on how to tune the parameter files for the execution.
 In order to generate the submission scripts, look in the appropriate subdirectory of Submissions: like before this step will be taken care for you.
+For reference, the way you run Inspector_Gadget in planes generation mode is the following

+    mpirun -n <number_of_processors> ./Inspector_Gadget <arguments>

+where the arguments refer to the following

+    argv[1]: Number of simulations to process (simulations with different initial conditions are considered different) argv[2]: Number of processors per simulation (the argv[1]*argv[2]=<number_of _processors> is enforced) argv[3]: IG ini parameter file (see the Inspector_Gadget directory for a complete explanation of parameters) argv[4...4+argv[1]-1]: Cosmology identifiers (example Om0.260_Ol0.740_w-1.000_ns0.960_si0.800_ic1)

+The code will run in this mode if the "mode" options in argv[3] is set to 1.

 3) Ray tracing: creating the shear maps
 ---------------------------------------